 The Celtic Cross has been present in Ireland from the early Middle Ages and it is arguably the most recognisable of the many Celtic symbols.

-Interestingly enough, some of the earliest Celtic Cross symbols in Ireland date back to the 8th or 9th century and can be found in Kilkenny and Laois.
+Some of the earliest Celtic Cross symbols in Ireland date back to the 8th or 9th century and can be found in Monasterboice (Louth) and Kells (Meath).

 In the Middle Ages, many Celtic Cross symbols were carved into rock, but over time they were developed and built as independent standing stones or monoliths.

-Another interpretation of the Celtic Cross symbol is that it represents the four elements: Earth, fire, water and air.
+- Interpretation B: It represents the four elements: Earth, fire, water and air

 3. The Triquetra / Trinity Knot

-There is no definitive Celtic symbol for family, but there are several ancient Celtic knots that represent the meanings of eternal love, strength and family unity.
+While there is no definitive Celtic symbol for family, there are several ancient Celtic knots that represent the meanings of eternal love, strength and family unity.

 The Triquetra is thought to be the oldest symbol of spirituality.
 It is depicted in the 9th century Book of Kells and also appears in Norwegian stave churches from the 11th century.